 Our Appellate, Constitutional and Administrative Law team succeeds in major appeals for our clients in virtually every litigation forum, including before the U.S. Supreme Court, federal and state appellate courts, government agencies, and national and international arbitration panels.
-In addition to cases originally tried by our firm at all levels of the state and federal court systems, we frequently handle high-profile appeals for cases previously tried by other firms.
+In addition to cases originally tried by our firm at all levels of the state and federal court systems, we frequently handle high-profile appeals for cases tried by other firms.

-We also analyze pending legislation and regulations to assess their constitutionality and the viability of potential legal challenges.
+We also often analyze pending legislation and regulations to assess their constitutionality and the viability of potential legal challenges.

 Marisa Maleck counsels Michael LaPorta, who was shot by an off-duty Chicago police officer in January 2010, on his petition to the Supreme Court in a liability dispute against the city of Chicago